DevMiloo/Melpo-verifier/README.md

 ## **5. International Data Transfers**

-No data collected by the bot is transferred outside the EU unless Discord itself operates servers in non-EU locations.
-For information about Discord’s data handling practices, refer to [Discord’s Privacy Policy](https://discord.com/privacy).
+The data the bot collects is saved on servers in the United States.
+This, therefore, means that your data is sent outside the European Union to be processed and stored.
+We ensure that the processing of all data meets the relevant data protection legislation and regulations.

+In addition, Discord itself may operate servers in regions outside the European Union.
+For further details on how Discord handles data, it is recommended that you review [Discord’s Privacy Policy](https://discord.com/privacy).

 ## **6. Retention Period**